EarthAsylum/eacReadme/readme.md

 </details>

-> {eac}Readme loads and translates a WordPress markdown 'readme.txt' file providing shortcodes to access header lines and section blocks.
+> {eac}Readme loads and translates a WordPress markdown 'readme' file providing shortcodes and embedding URLs to access header lines and section blocks.

 ### Description

-_{eac}Readme_ is an [{eac}Doojigger](https://eacDoojigger.earthasylum.com/) extension which loads and translates a WordPress markdown 'readme.txt' file providing shortcodes to access header lines and section blocks.
+_{eac}Readme_ is an [{eac}Doojigger](https://eacDoojigger.earthasylum.com/) extension which loads and translates a WordPress markdown 'readme' file providing shortcodes and embedding URLs to access header lines and section blocks.

 #### Shortcode Usage